Transnational political party

 A transnational political party is a single political party with members or representatives in more than one country.

-A well-known example is the Arab Baath Socialist Party, established as an Arab nationalist and socialist party aspiring to pan-Arab political union.
-The party's central governing body, the National Command, included representatives from its organisations in all the Arab countries where Baathists had a significant presence.
+A well-known example is the Arab Socialist Ba'ath Party, established as an Arab nationalist and socialist party aspiring to pan-Arab political union.
+The party's central governing body, the National Command, included representatives from its organisations in all the Arab countries where Ba'athists had a significant presence.
 Each branch of the party, in turn, had a local governing body, the Regional Command, and although practical power became centred in the Syrian and Iraqi Regional Commands and the National Command of each faction assumed an essentially symbolic role, the party split in 1966, with different factions taking control in Syria and Iraq, each faction retained a pan-Arab structure.

 Another example of a transnational political party is Sinn Féin, which has 7 Members of Parliament in the United Kingdom Parliament, and 37 Teachtaí Dála in the Irish Dáil Éireann.
 Sinn Féin also has 26 MLAs in the Northern Ireland Assembly.

 Some transnational organisations also have a party-political dimension.
 The best example of this is the European Union, in which groups of national political parties operate together when participating in EU institutions, especially the European Parliament, as European political parties, or "Europarties".
-However, Europarties are distinct from transnational political parties in that they do not operate at the national level.
+However, European political parties are distinct from transnational political parties in that they do not operate at the national level.

 In a broad sense, global movements such as communism, socialism, and Islamism have transnational qualities, but in most such cases the party organization is separate in each country, with the transnational aspect being one more of consultatation and coordination, often through political internationals.
 One notable exception to this rule is the Progressive Labor Party (United States), which views proletarian internationalism as requiring that they set up party collectives all over the globe.
 Some Trotskyist parties behave similarly.